-Windows 10 offers lots of customization options.
-For example, you can configure different settings for your mouse like, changing the color of the pointer or enabling mouse pointer trails.
+Windows 11/10 offers lots of customization options.
+For example, you can configure different settings for your mouse, like – changing the color of the pointer or enabling mouse pointer trails.
 We have already seen how to change the color of the mouse pointer.
-So, today, we’ll acquaint you with the method of enabling Mouse Pointer Trails in Windows 10.
+So, today, we’ll acquaint you with the method of enabling Mouse Pointer Trails in Windows 11/10.

-Pointer trails were originally meant for LCD monitors which had slow response times.
+Pointer trails were originally meant for LCD monitors with slow response times.
 It is no longer necessary for modern LCD screens.
-This feature however still has its use if you have visual difficulties.
+This feature, however, still has its use if you have visual difficulties.

 A mouse trail is a path of any shape that follows the mouse pointer around the screen.
 It is usually used as an accessibility feature that makes it easier for users with impaired vision to see the mouse pointer and track its movement.
 Sometimes, it can also be used in presentations for fun, decoration, and detail.